All about Parque La Plancha in Mérida, Mexico (2025 Guide)

 Please note that bikes and skaters are not allowed on the elevated walkway.

-Green Spaces & Wildlife
+Green Spaces, the Lake & Wildlife

 Protecting the local flora and fauna was a key focus in the park's design, with specific measures taken to create habitats for various species.